Refinitiv blocks Reuters stories on Tiananmen from its Eikon platform

 The Tiananmen crackdown remains a taboo subject in China, three decades after the government sent troops and tanks to quell student-led protests calling for democratic reforms.
 Beijing has never released a death toll but estimates from human rights groups and witnesses range from several hundred to the thousands.

-The blocked Reuters stories on Eikon included one based on remarks made by China’s defense minister on Sunday at a forum in Singapore defending the Tiananmen crackdown, and another on Taiwan’s call on Monday for China to “repent” for Tiananmen.
+The blocked Reuters stories on Eikon included one based on remarks made by China’s defence minister on Sunday at a forum in Singapore defending the Tiananmen crackdown, and another on Taiwan’s call on Monday for China to “repent” for Tiananmen.

 There was no customer notice to subscribers posted on Eikon.

 Censorship of the internet in China has been intensifying under President Xi Jinping, and businesses have come under growing pressure to block content that Beijing sees as sensitive.

 Last November, the CAC introduced new rules aimed at quashing dissent online in China, where “falsifying the history of the Communist Party” is a punishable offence for both platforms and individuals.

 In the past two months, some popular services, including a Netease Inc news app and Tencent Holding Ltd’s news app TianTian have all been hit with suspension orders ranging from days to weeks, according to the CAC.

-Note: Earlier versions of this story were removed from Eikon’s scrolling news feeds in China soon after publication early on Tuesday morning.